BerenLuthien/HyperColumns_ImageColorization/README.md

 That said, what if we only sample a portion of the feature maps ?

 ## 5. Simplified model
+Instead of using all feature maps, simplified model only use a portion of them.

 ### 5.1 Simplified model, layers 1-4, after pooling

 This simplified model picks up the output of the pooling of the first four layers of VGG, upscale them, and then concatenated them into a thinner HyperColumn.